 The driver also sets the Equivalent To Me attribute in the eDirectory Group.
 The Equivalent To Me attribute must be included in the Publisher filter.
-The Equivalent To Me attribute need not be in the Schema Mapping policy because the eDirectory attribute name is used.
+The Equivalent To Me attribute does not need to be in the Schema Mapping policy because the eDirectory attribute name is used.
 There is no equivalent attribute name in Netscape Directory Server.
 No special processing is required on the Subscriber channel.